Ivangta/automation-exercise-selenium-cart/README.md

 ## Browser Validation

-The test was successfully validated through more than 20 consecutive executions in:
+The test was validated with more than 20 consecutive successful runs in:

 - Google Chrome
 - Mozilla Firefox